 Electives: Students may choose to take up to 6 hours of practica and/or up to 6 hours of thesis research.
 The Chair’s permission is required for the thesis option and a form is available from the graduate secretary.
 Alternatively, up to 9 hours of electives from within or outside the department, may be taken with advisor’s approval (The list changes every semester--see your advisor).
 Students can also take PSYC 890 Professional Issues as an optional elective (1-3 credits).

-A typical schedule for a student planning to graduate in two years might look like thi
+A typical schedule for a student planning to graduate in two years might look like this

 1st Semester (Fall)

 530 Cognitive Engineering (3)